Table of contents

 Worth noting is the fact that conversions can occur days after interacting with ads by making the expiration period settings very important!
 There are two options available in Google Analytics 4:

 • Conversion events related to acquisition (first_open and first_visit).
-The default validity period is 30 days.
-If necessary, it can be changed to 7 days.
+The default validity period is 30 days, but it can be changed to 7 days if necessary.

 • All other conversion events.
-The default validity period is 90 days.
-It can be changed to 30 days or 60 days.
+The default validity period is 90 days, but it can be changed to 30 or 60 days.

 Changes in the validity period apply to all reports in your Google Analytics 4 service.

-Google Analytics offers various attribution types, such as multi-channel attribution, multi-device attribution, online-offline attribution and hybrid attribution.
+Google Analytics offers various attribution types, such as multi-channel, multi-device, online-offline, and hybrid attribution.
 Each type provides unique insights into user interactions and conversions, enabling comprehensive insights for customer analysis and profiling, especially in performance marketing

 To use data-driven attribution in Google Analytics 4, you need to have enough conversion and touchpoint data in your account.
 In particular, you need:

 • Make sure your data is properly tracked.
-This means you need to have tracking codes, tags and pixels implemented correctly on all pages or screens of the mobile app.
+This means you need to implement tracking codes, tags, and pixels correctly on all mobile app pages or screens.

 • Have a sufficient number of conversion events in your account from which Google Analytics 4 can learn.
-Google recommends at least 500-1,000 conversions per month across all conversion events.
+Google recommends at least 500-1,000 monthly conversions across all conversion events.

 • Have enough historical data in your account for Google Analytics 4 to analyze and learn from.
 For best results, Google recommends using historical data from at least 28 days